sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 a) The programs we are developing are Files.
 Files are nothing but binary.
 Everything we see in a computer are different types of files.
 Every software piece, every data, web pages we are accessing, Python programs like text files, all are files.

-b) Files and File browsers are slightly different.
-They provide interface with Operating system.

-c) Terminal is used to start a program, mostly created by someone.

-d) All are not correct.

 ---
 ---